verana-labs/verana-docs/docs/use/ecosystems/20-onboarding.md

-# Get Granted a Permission
+# New Participant Permission

 :::note
 This is a temporary minimal documentation for Verana experimentation until the [Verana Frontend](https://github.com/verana-labs/verana-frontend) is delivered.
 End Users will usually not manipulate APIs and command lines.
 :::

+## Onboarding Process

 1. List the available Ecosystems and find the one of your interest.